pupilfirst/wd201-scripts/jest/README.md

 > Action: open https://jestjs.io/docs/api and highlight the `Globals` and `Expect`.

 The `describe` can be used to group together related tests.
-And each such tests can be written using `test` block.
+And each such test can be written using `test` block.
 Also we assert or check the correctness using the `expect` construct.
 Let's write our first test using `Jest`.

 > Action: switch VS Code and open the `first.js` file.